Skip to content

 Community Service

 St Margaret’s College places a high emphasis on community involvement.
-To start the year, rather than having initiations (we don’t do those!), we take part in a community service project during Orientation Week.
+To start the year we take part in a community service project during Orientation Week.
 In the past, these have included helping to build an entire house for Habitat for Humanity, working with Te Araiteuru Marae, assisting at the Orokonui Eco Sanctuary, and cleaning up the Water of Leith and Andersons Bay Inlet .

 Towards the end of the year, we have an evening of performances for Friend-Link, an organisation that helps people with special needs.
 This is a lovely night of entertainment for them and is always a highlight of the year for the performers.
 The College provides a supper afterwards where Members serve the guests.